"French borrowings in the Russian language." Borrowed words in Russian from English, French or German: examples, meaning

 • military definitions: attack, uniform, officer, corporal, camp, headquarters;

-• names of household items, clothes: decanter, mattress, hat, tie, boots;
+• names of household items, clothing: decanter, mattress, hat, tie, boots;

 • trade definitions: accountant, price list;